 How can I compare my cycles in the graph?

-By clicking on the compare icon below the cycle graph, you can compare your cycles three at a time.*
+By clicking on the compare icon below the cycle graph, you can compare three cycles at a time.*

 In this view, you can scroll up to view more cycles.
 Comparing your cycles makes it easier to see cycle-to-cycle changes, such as your period length, cycle length, and ovulation day.

 Your current cycle will always be displayed at the bottom of the Compare view, and you can see the cycle number on the left-hand side of this view.
-The thicker line at the right-hand side of the graph indicates the length of the cycle.
 The bottom indicator for cycle days will adjust to reflect the length of your longest visible cycle.

 You will also see the same predicted temperature curve as you see on the 1-cycle view.